maucherOnline/YASR-wordpress-rating-plugin/README.md

 The full changelog can be found in the plugin's directory.
 Recent entries:

+### 3.1.2
+* TWEAKED: added new filters yasr_custom_loader and yasr_custom_loader_url to customize loader
+* FIXED: better ajax response when data is imported from another plugin

+### 3.1.1
+* FIXED:  Rich snippets fix for "Product itemType".
+See [#1](https://github.com/Dudo1985/Yet-Another-Stars-Rating/issues/1).
+* TWEAKED: updated Freemius sdk to version 2.4.5

+### 3.1.0
+* TWEAKED: A lot of under the hood changes
+* TWEAKED: Updated Freemius sdk to version 2.4.4

 ### 3.0.9
 * TWEAKED: code cleanup in gutenberg blocks